oddlama/vane/README.md

 - [x] Seamless integration of custom enchantments (with [API](TODO)!)
   - (as of 1.16.2) Showing enchantment names inside the enchantment table doesn't work due to protocol limitations.
 Names will be blank.
 - [x] Client side translations for custom items and enchantments
+- [x] Wings: Occasionally boost your elytra mid-air by sneaking

 #### Unique features